gknova61/Launching-Walmart-Lite/README.md

 Objective: Using provided datasets, and optionally others, find Designated Market Areas to launch lite versions of stores such as Walmart, and Target to compete with Walmart, and Target.

-Authors: Everett Yee, Keanu Kauhi-Correia
+Authors: Everett Yee, Keanu Kauhi-Correias